ascarter/resource/README.md

 # Routing

 Resource provides a routing component `Router` which can help setup routes for resource endpoints.
 It is a very simple router that uses `http.ServeMux`.
 It can be used as a drop-in replacement since it uses the same `http.ServeMux` internally.
-The primary feature is adding a `HandleResource` func that will conveniently setup a `ResourceHandler` fora path prefix.
+The primary feature is adding a `HandleResource` func that will conveniently setup a `ResourceHandler` for a path prefix.

 The pattern supplied to `HandleResource` should be the collection path for the resource: